 The International Guitar Research Archives (IGRA) was founded in 1980 by Professor Ronald C. Purcell upon the donation of the Vahdah Olcott-Bickford Collection to California State University, Northridge.
-Originally housed in the Music Department, IGRA now holds one of the world’s largest collections of guitar sheet music, especially works for solo guitar, ensemble pieces for multiple guitars, and ensemble pieces for guitar and other instruments.
-IGRA also holds accompanying resources documenting the lives and music and careers of guitarists, composers associated with the guitar and professional association.
+IGRA holds one of the world’s largest collections of resources documenting the lives and music and careers of guitarists, composers associated with the guitar and professional association.
 IGRA also houses one of the world’s largest repositories of guitar sheet music.

-IGRA holdings include sheet music, periodicals, correspondence, photographs, audio recordings in numerous formats, printed books, and other materials.
-Collections documenting the careers of such noted performers as Andrés Segovia, Laurindo Almeida, Vicente Gomez, Randy Rhoads, Neil Anderson, and others are included.
+IGRA holdings include correspondence, manuscripts, periodicals, photographs, audio recordings in numerous formats, sheet music, printed books, and other materials.
+Collections documenting the careers of such noted musicians as Andrés Segovia, Reginald Smith Brindle Laurindo Almeida, Vicente Gomez, Neil Anderson, Ronald Purcell and others are included.

 To view collections which are a part of IGRA, please visit the Finding Aid Database, search the Library Catalog, or the library's Digital Collections.
 For more information about how to access our collections, please read more about Using the Collections and our Duplication Services.

 Selection of Materials

 Library materials are designated for IGRA when their subject matter, format, age, scarcity, or other unusual characteristic merits their inclusion.
 The Special Collections and Archives Librarian determines what materials shall be placed in IGRA.
 The librarian may also confer with members of the Library faculty regarding the transfer of items already in the collection that meet these criteria, and for the purchase of new materials.